Burkina Faso–France relations: Under the regime of Thomas Sankara

 Since 1983, relations between Thomas Sankara and France had been strained due to his anti-imperialist stance, which challenged French influence in Upper Volta.
 Sankara accused French advisor Guy Penne of involvement in his 1983 arrest.
 Tensions worsened in 1984 when France rejected a visit by Burkinabe Minister Blaise Compaoré after executions in Ouagadougou.
-Sankara’s Head of Security was arrested in France for "common law crimes".
+Sankara's Head of Security was arrested in France for "common law crimes".
 Burkina Faso accused France of supporting opposition forces.

 Sankara's widow and supporters have repeatedly accused France of masterminding his 1987 killing because he was a Marxist revolutionary, and so requested France to declassify military documents to check its role in the assassination.
 Burkina Faso also issued an arrest warrant for Blaise Compaore in 2015, accusing him of involvement in Sankara's killing.

 Operation Barkhane

-From 2014 to 2022, cooperation between France and Burkina Faso was close in terms of defence and France’s Special Operations Task Force for the region, Operation Sabre, is in Burkina Faso as part of Operation Barkhane.
+From 2014 to 2022, cooperation between France and Burkina Faso was close in terms of defence and France's Special Operations Task Force for the region, Operation Sabre, is in Burkina Faso as part of Operation Barkhane.

 Since the 2022 coup

 In 2022 and early 2023, several demonstrations took place in Ouagadougou to demand France's withdrawal from Burkina Faso.
 The country then hosted a contingent of nearly 400 soldiers of the French special forces.
 On January 23, 2023, Burkina Faso asked for the departure of French troops "within a month".
 The government of Burkina Faso, which came to power in a coup in September 2022, had shown its willingness to diversify its partnerships, particularly in the fight against jihadism, which has been raging in the country since 2015.

 In August 2023, Burkina Faso ended the double taxation treaty with France.

 In December 2023, four French agents of the Directorate-General for External Security (DGSE) were arrested in Ouagadougou by Ibrahim Traoré's junta.
 The Burkinabe authorities accused them of espionage, while France denounced it as a pretext masking the collaboration between the National Intelligence Agency and the Foreign Intelligence Service of Russia.
 According to Jeune Afrique in January 2024, negotiations between France and Burkina Faso are at a standstill, despite Togolese mediation.
 This conflict led to the dismissal of the director of the DGSE, Bernard Émié.

+In June 2026, Burkina Faso formally severed diplomatic relations with France, accusing the former colonial ruler of neo-colonialism and allegedly supporting subversive activities and terrorists in the Sahel.
+Communications Minister Gilbert Ouédraogo accused France of "having neo-colonial ambitions, made evident by its active support for subversive networks and the terrorists who are plunging our country and the Sahel into mourning."
+The government clarified that the decision was exclusively in the field of diplomatic relations between states, and would not affect the cultural, social and historical ties between the two countries.